Tom Hull (American football)

-Thomas Michael Hull (born June 30, 1952) is a former linebacker in the National Football League (NFL).
-He was drafted in the twelfth round of the 1974 NFL draft by the San Francisco 49ers and played that season with the team.
+Thomas Michael Hull (born June 30, 1952) is an American former professional football linebacker in the National Football League (NFL).
+He was selected in the twelfth round of the 1974 NFL draft by the San Francisco 49ers and played that season with the team.
 The following season, he played with the Green Bay Packers.
 Prior to playing in the NFL, Hull played at the collegiate level at Penn State University.

 Hull's son, Mike, followed in his father's footsteps and committed to Penn State in 2008.
 He later signed with the Miami Dolphins in 2015.